 The science on man-made climate change is overwhelming.
-Despite the naysayers and deniers (and there will always be some), many reputable organisations and experts have proven human influence on our environment is affecting change on the global climate systems at a rate far greater than we ever have.
+Despite the naysayers and deniers (and there will always be some), many reputable organisations and scientists have proven human influence on our environment is affecting change on the global climate systems at a rate far greater than we ever have.

 Is it too late?
 Are we doomed to flooding our coastal cities as sea-levels rise, to suffer ever longer droughts and more severe floods and weather patterns?
 The short answer is - not yet.
 The projections from scientists indicate we can make a difference, we can make changes now to prevent overwhelming catastrophe, but we need to act, and we need to act quickly.